-This Kootenai River Montana fishing report is brought to you buy Linehan Outfitting Company and provides current river and fishing conditions.
-It will be updated accordingly or as conditions change.
+This Kootenai River fishing report is brought to you by Linehan Outfitting Company and provides current Kootenai River and fishing conditions.
+It will be updated frequently or as conditions change.
 We have fly fishing guides available so give a call anytime if you have any questions surrounding The Kootenai River or anything about Montana fly fishing or fly fishing in general.